Navigation

 Event Management in IT refers to identifying, monitoring, and responding to events occurring within an organization’s IT systems.
 An event can be any change or notification that affects the status of the IT infrastructure, such as system errors, security alerts, or routine updates.

-This practice is part of IT service management (ITSM) and ensures that IT systems operate smoothly and issues are detected early.
+This practice is part of IT Service Management (ITSM) and ensures that IT systems operate smoothly, with issues detected early.
 Event Management helps prevent downtime, improve system reliability, and support timely decision-making.
-Tools like Microsoft System Center Operations Manager (SCOM), Nagios, and Splunk are commonly used to automate detecting and handling events in complex IT environments.
+Tools such as Microsoft System Center Operations Manager (SCOM), Nagios, and Splunk are commonly used to automate the detection and handling of events in complex IT environments.

 Key Aspects